mikerenfro/md-scaling-study/README.md

 The graph will maintain its general style, but the missing data point will be a blank spot between others or at either ends.

 If the job that is missing a data point did complete, then perhaps the python script is not looking far enough into the data file:
-1. Enter into the csvGenerator.py script
+1. Enter into the csvgenerator.py script
-2. Either search or go to the timeFinder function itself and try to find "f.readlines() [-5:]" (line 67).
+2. Either search or go to the time_finder function itself and try to find "f.readlines() [-5:]" (line 67).
 3. There will be a negative number within square brackets; make that number larger (as in -5 to -10) and that might fix the problem.
    - For reference, that number determines how many lines at the end of the file it searches for the time.

 ###### Outputting Undesired Data Format for Graphs

 This potential issue is a relatively easy fix, although it does involve modifying the Python code, should this be needed:
-1. Enter into the scalability_plotter.py script
+1. Enter into the scalabilityplotter.py script
-2. Use a search of any kind to find **BOTH** "savedName" variables (line 94 and 117).
+2. Use a search of any kind to find **BOTH** "saved_name" variables (line 94 and 117).
-3. The saved names will have "descriptor.type"; change the "type" to pdf, png, jpg, or the file type it needs.
+3. The saved_name will have "descriptor.type"; change the "type" to pdf, png, jpg, or the file type it needs.
-   - Example: "savedName = (wildcard+"wallTime.png")" into "savedName = (wildcard+"wallTime.pdf")"
+   - Example: "saved_name = (wildcard+"wall_time.png")" into "saved_name = (wildcard+"wall_time.pdf")"
    - Be aware that there is a possibility that the function that creates the graphs will not be able to create the exact desired file format.
 There is little that can be done about this.

 #### Conclusion